apache/iceberg/format/spec.md

 Notes:

 1. For multi-arg bucket, the serialized form is `bucketV2[N]` instead of `bucket[N]` to distinguish it from the single-arg bucket transform.
-Therefore, old readers/writers will identifier this transform as an unknown transform, old writer will stop writing the table if it encounters this transform, but old readers would still be able to read the table by scanning all the partitions.
+Therefore, old readers/writers will identify this transform as an unknown transform, old writer will stop writing the table if it encounters this transform, but old readers would still be able to read the table by scanning all the partitions.
    This makes adding multi-arg transform a forward-compatible change, but not a backward-compatible change.
 2. For partition fields with multi-arg transform, `source-id` is replaced by `source-ids` and marked as `-1` to be consistent with single-arg transform. `source-id` should still be emitted for single-arg transform.